Krptyk/Cpp-Reverse-Shell/README.md

 This project implements a simple reverse shell in C++.
 It establishes a connection to a remote server, redirects standard input/output/error to a socket, and allows interaction with a shell on the target system.
 The code is designed for Windows environments and uses Winsock for network communication.

 ## Getting Started
+-Simply download the PowerShell or cmd release and you're good to go

 ### Prerequisites
 - A Windows environment.